binitworld/LOFT/README.md

 ## Getting Started

-To get started with your web development internship at CodSoft, please follow these steps:
+To get started with your web developments at CodSoft, please follow these steps:

 1. **Clone this Repository**: Clone this repository to your local machine using the following command: